Home > Management and Budget > Constitutional Offices

 Sheriff's Office

-An independent elected sheriff will assume responsibility for most of the Miami-Dade Police Department.
+An independent elected sheriff assumed responsibility for most of the Miami-Dade Police Department.

 American flag